johnfairh/RubyGateway/BUILDING.md

 ## Releasing

 * Update docs if needed, separate commit.
-* Update podspec, changelog, TODO.
+* Update podspec, changelog, TODO, README.
 * Commit + tag + push with `--tags`.
 Check CI.
 * `pod spec lint` -- *not* `pod lib lint`
   * `pod cache clean 'RubyGateway' --all` if you mess up the tag + have to repush it